umkoin/umkoin/src/secp256k1/README.md

 ### Building on Windows

+To build on Windows with Visual Studio, a proper [generator](https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html#visual-studio-generators) must be specified for a new build tree.

-The following example assumes Visual Studio 2022.
-Using clang-cl is recommended.
+The following example assumes using of Visual Studio 2022 and CMake v3.21+.

 In "Developer Command Prompt for VS 2022":

-    >cmake -B build -T ClangCL
+    >cmake -G "Visual Studio 17 2022" -A x64 -B build
     >cmake --build build --config RelWithDebInfo

 Usage examples